libmir/D-YAML/docs/tutorials/getting_started.md

 ### Conclusion

-You should now have a basic idea about how to use D:YAML.
+You should now have a basic idea about how to use `mir-yaml`.
 To learn more, look at the [API documentation](../) and other tutorials.
 You can find code for this example in the `example/getting_started` directory in the package.